PROGRAM

 Dr Craig Donaldson

-Strabismus workshop: The ins and outs and the ups and downs
+Strabismus workshop: The ins and outs and the ups

 Strabismus can be a confusing subject, and the causes are diverse and sometimes vision and even life threatening.
 This session will include how to assess and diagnose various forms of horizontal and vertical strabismus.
 Starting with the basics, such as cover tests and ocular motility examination techniques, this workshop will explore various aspects of strabismus with the use of video case studies.